Frequently Asked Questions

 If a student, teacher, or staff member tests positive for COVID-19, will the individual be required to quarantine for 14 days?
 If students, teachers, or staff members have been exposed to this individual, will the exposed persons need to quarantine?

-*Close proximity is defined as being within 6 feet of another person for a duration of at least 15 minutes without wearing a mask.
+*Per the Chicago Department of Public Health, close proximity is defined as being within 6 feet of another person for 15 minutes or more, even if a mask was worn.

 What if someone who lives in the same house as a teacher tests positive?
 Does that teacher now need to quarantine?